ildomm/recoverich/README.md

 ## `Recover()`

-This is the most basic version of the recover function.
+This is the most basic version of the recovery function.
 It recovers from a panic, logs the error, and prints a stack trace.

 ### Example: